mattermost/docs/source/manage/team-channel-members.rst

 The name and description of the team.

-Within a Team Profile, System Admins can archive or unarchive the team.
+System Admins can archive or unarchive the team from within **User Management > Teams > Team Management**.
 Archiving a team makes its contents inaccessible for all users.
 All related information is archived, including posts from the database.
 Before archiving a team, we recommend that you perform a database backup.

 Archiving a Team
 ^^^^^^^^^^^^^^^^